 See: Observing the Sun

 After making solar observations you may want to step up to the challenge of receiving signals from Jupiter.
 Jupiter signals are more predictable but weaker than solar bursts.
 The Jovian decameter-wavelength radio emission varies in strength and predictability depending on which longitude of Jupiter is facing you as the observer and also where Jupiters moon Io is in its orbit.
 This strange behavior has been analyzed for more than 60 years, but we still dont fully understand the mechanism that causes this.
 Still more observations are needed to help determine how the Jupiter radio signals are affected by the Jovian environment, interplanetary space, and the Earths ionosphere.
 Radio Jupiter Pro software, included with a kit purchase, is used to predict when to listen.
-Jupiter Radio Storm Predictions are also available on the Radio JOVE Project's Data website, radiojove.org.
+Jupiter Radio Storm Predictions are also available on the Radio JOVE Project's Data website, radiojove.net.

 Since 1955, it has been known that the planet Jupiter emits radio frequency energy in episodes occurring at irregular intervals (“storms”).
 These occur at frequencies below about 39.5 MHz, and can be detected from Earth-based stations down to frequencies where the Earth's ionosphere blocks their reception.
 Jupiter has different types of radio emissions.
 There are short bursts, long bursts, narrow wavelength band emissions, etc. Why is this so?
 Again, we dont completely know but we hope to find out by acquiring more examples and discovering patterns and clues to the emission behavior.
 Amateur observers can help us in this process.